 There is also a chance of having a disulfiram reaction.
 In the body, alcohol is metabolized by acetaldehyde dehydrogenase.
 When you use Bactrim and alcohol together, acetaldehyde dehydrogenase can be inhibited.
 The result may be increased alcohol toxicity in the body.
 Symptoms of a disulfiram reaction include low blood pressure, a rapid heart rate (increased heart rate) or fast heartbeat, and flushing.
 The effects of this reaction may be experienced as soon as five minutes after you drink alcohol, and the symptoms can become more severe as you drink more alcoholic drinks.
 Medical attention or medical advice is a must.

 Do You Have an Alcohol Disorder?

-If you have trouble abstaining from alcohol consumption during the full course of your Bactrim treatment despite knowing its significant risks to your health, you may have an alcohol disorder.
+If you have trouble abstaining from alcohol use during the full course of your Bactrim treatment despite knowing its significant risks to your health, you may have an alcohol disorder.
 Keep in mind that the impact of alcohol abuse on the immune system can have long-term effects.
 For example, the effectiveness of your vaccines may be impaired, and you may be at an increased risk of various diseases, bacterial infections, and viral infections.
 Some diseases in question include gastrointestinal tract inflammation, brain inflammation, lung infections, cancer, hepatitis B and C, and numerous others.